NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 *HAMOCC_DIAG (newly developed)*

-    Two modes of diagnostics: compare to the observations and anothor model run; includes diagnostics of:
+    Two modes of diagnostics: compare to the observations and another model run; includes diagnostics of:

     - Time series plots
         1. Global fluxes